 The Ministry of the Environment has since the end of the 1990s concluded several free-will agreements with enterprises, whose activities have a significant impact on the environment (available to the public on the website of the Ministry of the Environment), with the aim of mutual cooperation to improve environmental conditions.
 This cooperation consists the Ministry providing information on future changes in environment-related legal acts and involving representatives of the enterprises in the development of legal acts, and the enterprises assuming additional obligations that are not directly mandatory under the applicable law but considerably improve environmental conditions, such as the implementation of International Standardization Organisation (ISO) 14001-compliant environmental management systems, informing the public of their activities influencing the environment and carrying out additional scientific research.
-Such agreements have been concluded with the Estonian Association of Mining Enterprises, Estonian Association of Environmental Management, Association of Fishermen of the Lake Peipus, Association of Fishermen of the Sub-basin of the Lake Peipus, Federation of the Estonian Chemical Industry, Estonian Forest and Wood Industries Association, Estonian Water Works Association, Estonian Traders Association, Non-profit organisation KEEL, OÜ Eesti Pandipakend and AS Nordic Kunda Tsement.
+Such agreements have been concluded with the Estonian Association of Mining Enterprises, Estonian Association of Environmental Management, Association of Fishermen of the Lake Peipus, Association of Fishermen of the Sub-basin of the Lake Peipus, Federation of the Estonian Chemical Industry, Estonian Forest and Wood Industries Association, Estonian Water Works Association, Estonian Traders Association, Non-profit organisation KEEL, OÜ Eesti Pandipakend AS Nordic Kunda Tsement, and OÜ Kumari Reisid.

 XII Obstacles encountered in the implementation of article 5

-NGOs have pointed out the following problems in the implementation of article 5:

-Irregular disclosure of the progress in planning and EIA procedures;

-There is a need for more active dissemination of information by the environmental services and local authorities.

-According to the study published by the Estonian Institute for Sustainable Development (EISD) in January 2005 regarding access to environmental information and possibilities of participating in decision-making in Estonia, the information forwarded to the public is timely, regular and of good quality.
-As negative aspects, the study states that the confidentiality requirements to environmental information have not been clearly defined, the circle of persons receiving information is limited and the information searched for is often not available on the Internet.
-On the basis of the cases analysed, the study has reached the conclusion that the coverage of emergency situations in the mass media has been good, but the public authorities’ initiative to release information needs to be improved: although the law prescribes the obligation to prepare information during emergency situations and environmental accidents, the order and procedure of notification has not been clearly defined.
-The environmental monitoring situation is considered good in the study: air monitoring in particular is regular and thorough and information is of good quality, timely and accessible to the public.
-The level of accessibility of information is, however, uneven among departments, as no uniform procedures have been developed.
-The study considers the accessibility of national reports on the environmental condition to be good, the annual publication Keskkond (Environment) issued (since 1999) by the Statistical Office is thorough, of good quality and easily found on the Internet.
-However, according to the study more information materials on environmental statistics should be issued for specific target groups.
+According to the responses submitted in 2016, there are no indications of obstacles to the implementation of Article 5 of the Convention.

 XIII Further information on the practical application of the provisions of article 5